Doubly isogenous curves of genus two with a rational action of $D_6$: Unramified cyclic 3 -covers

-These equations show that $D$ is a $V_4$ extension of $\PP$.
-By~\cite[Theorem~C]{KaniRosen1989}, the Jacobian of $D$ is isogenous to the product of the elliptic curve $F$ given by~\eqref{EQ:special3a}, the elliptic curve given by~\eqref{EQ:special3b} (which is~$E_2$), and the Jacobian of the genus-$2$ curve $D'$ given by
+This model for the curve $C^{\phihat,1}$ shows that it is $V_4$ extension of~$\PP$.
+By~\cite[Theorem~C]{KaniRosen1989}, the Jacobian of $C^{\phihat,1}$ is isogenous to the product of the elliptic curve~$F^{\phihat,1}$, the elliptic curve given by~\eqref{EQ:E2bis} (which is~$E_2$), and the Jacobian of the genus-$2$ curve $D$ given by

-Define elements $a$, $b$, $d$, and $d$ of $K$ by
+Define elements $\abar$, $\bbar$, $\cbar$, and $\dbar$ of $K$ by

 and (reusing the variable $x$) set $x = -3w/(3w + 4r)$, so that $w = -4rx/(3x+3)$.
-Substituting this expression for $w$ into~\eqref{EQ:special3genus2} and clearing denominators, we find that $D'$ can be written
+Substituting this expression for $w$ into~\eqref{EQ:special3genus2} and clearing denominators, we find that $D$ can be written

 where